franciscop/drive-db/README.md

 # drive-db
-A Google Drive spreadsheet simple database
+A Google Drive spreadsheet simple database.
+Stop wasting your time when a simple table is enough.
+Perfect for collaboration with multiple people editing the same table.

 ## Install it